 About Prime Energy Drink

-Prime Energy was launched in 2023 and is the brainchild of social media superstar Logan Paul, who started it with former boxing rival Olajide Olayinka Williams Olatunji, aka “KSI”.1 Combining their YouTube and social media channels, these popular influencers have close to 100 million followers.
-According to experts, it’s this cult-like following that has fans, primarily children, waking up at the crack of dawn to secure a can of Prime Energy.
+Prime Energy was launched in 2023 and is the brainchild of social media superstar Logan Paul, who started it with former boxing rival Olajide Olayinka Williams Olatunji, aka “KSI.”
+Together, they boast over 40 million followers on YouTube, primarily young males.
+Both are recognized for their YouTube content and ventures into combat sports, with Paul having faced former world champion Floyd Mayweather Jr. in a 2021 exhibition boxing match.
+This cult-like following that has fans, primarily children, waking up at the crack of dawn to secure a can of Prime Energy.
+Give them credit for one thing, they know how to market.
+They cleverly market Prime Energy to a target audience of teenagers and youth under the age of 18.

 Prime Energy’s youth-oriented marketing campaign appeals to “Gen Z” and even “Gen Alpha” consumers with fun photographs, colorful packaging, sweet flavors, and sports arena advertising, including numerous commercials and marketing stunts and ploys that cater to a youthful audience.
 To say the least, this marketing campaign worked.